enonic/old-xp-doc/doc/developer/schema/input-types.rst

 A double value input-type.

 default
-  This element specifies default value, accepts doubles only.
+  This element specifies a default value.
+The value can be any double-precision floating-point number, with the dot character as decimal separator.

 GeoPoint